rosasurfer/ministruts/src/rosasurfer/debug/README.md

 @see http://php.net/manual/en/language.oop5.decon.php

-To cover this situations with the frameworks regular error handling it is required to wrap destructors that might throw exceptions with the following code:
+To cover such a situation with regular error handling it is required to wrap the destructor that might throw an exception with the following code:

 ```php
 use rosasurfer\debug\ErrorHandler;